Monmouth County Dog Behaviorist – Professional Solutions for Lasting Change

 What’s the difference between a dog trainer and a behaviorist?

-A dog trainer focuses on teaching commands and basic manners.
-A behaviorist addresses deeper emotional or behavioral challenges by identifying and resolving the root cause.
+A dog trainer focuses on teaching commands and basic manners, whereas a behaviorist addresses deeper emotional or behavioral challenges by identifying and resolving the root cause.

 When should a dog see a behaviorist?